Alemiz112/StarGate-Universe/README.md

 #### ⚙️Creating Own Packets
 For better understanding please read [StarGatePacket](https://github.com/Alemiz112/StarGate-Universe/blob/master/src/alemiz/sgu/packets/StarGatePacket.java) and [WelcomePacket](https://github.com/Alemiz112/StarGate-Universe/blob/master/src/alemiz/sgu/packets/WelcomePacket.java)

+#### Docker Implementation
+If you have servers inside Docker container this is for you.
+StarGate allows you to create/remove/start/stop any container.
+Using `ServerManagePacket` you can set container exposed ports and env. variables too.
+ Working example can be found [here](https://github.com/Alemiz112/StarGate-Universe/tree/master/src/tests#docker-implementation-example).
 #### Convertor
 Convertor is used for ``encoding`` and ``decoding`` packets.
 We can use it for static and nonstatic usage</br>
 Functions:</br>